dansmyers/IntroToCS/Final_Exam_Review/README.md

 - If you score at least 60% but less than 80%, you'll receive half credit

+## Tips

+- Work through the questions below to practice most of the key concepts from the class.
+Claude is great for coming up with additional practice questions.

+- Remember that you can always write a short program and run it to see what it does if you're unsure.

+- Make notes to yourself.
+Trace the execution of the program step-by-step and keep track of the values of each variable.

+- The examples below are not 100% exhaustive of every type of question that might be on the exam.

 ## Practice Questions

 ### Variables and conditionals